Post

 link2

-After extracting and running NisSrv.exe on our virtual machine, it said that it requires mpclient.dll to run.
-Since the mpclient.dll was in the Temp folder already, we can extract it and upload it to VirusTotal.
-Surprisingly, it was very malicious.
+Extracting and running the malware on our virtual machine, the error message mentioned that it required mpclient.dll to run.
+Since the DLL was already in the Temp folder, we can extract it and upload it to VirusTotal.
+Surprisingly, it was also malicious.

 link3